Legislators grapple again with education funding

 “Where we really bust the budget is on school administration, activities and (advisors),” Hicks said.
 “We also pay our coaches higher than anybody in the region.
 People are going to have to decide where we want to be top-heavy.”

-According to school district data, Carbon County School District #1 pays its teachers between $45,000 and $71,500 annually depending on years of service and additional higher education training.
+According to school district data, Carbon County School District No. 1 pays its teachers between $45,000 and $71,500 annually depending on years of service and additional higher education training.

 The district pays principals between $74,409 and $112,402, school administration/directors $79,400 and $113,405 and depending on the weeks of activity, athletic coaches and academic advisors — such as Skills USA, student council, yearbook, cheerleading, band and chorus — $3,114 and $7,393 added annually to their base pay.